Skip to main content

 Published date: 23 February 2024

-Switching a dogs food is typically an easy process, however this will depend on the fussiness of your pooch!
-Here are some handy transition tips:
+Switching a dogs food is typically an easy process, depending on how fussy your pooch is!
+Here are some handy tips on how to transition.

 Transition over a Week